-- The tightening torque value is printed on a label which is attached the capacitor. - If not specified, the maximum torque must not exceed 20 Nm.
+- Do not exceed the maximum tightening torque. - The tightening torque value is printed on a label which is attached to the capacitor. - If not specified, the maximum torque must not exceed 20 Nm.

 Vibration can loosen electrical connections and cause occasional malfunction or equipment failure.